 Contact Lenses

-Being an independent optometrist’s means we are able to stock contact lenses from a wide variety of suppliers to offer you lenses from the leading brands such as Ciba Vision Dailies and Johnson & Johnson Acuvue.
+Being an independent optometrist’s means we are able to stock contact lenses from a wide variety of suppliers to offer you lenses from the leading brands such as Alcon Dailies and Johnson & Johnson Acuvue, and specialist lenses from Mark Ennovy.

 Contact lenses are ideal for people who would like to be free from wearing their spectacles, even if just for social and recreational wear.

-Our optometrists fit a wide range of lenses, and as part of your contact lens consultation a number of factors will be taken into consideration: Your prescription and lifestyle requirements, how often you wish to wear them and how much time you may have to clean and look after them.
+Our optometrists fit a wide range of lenses, and as part of your contact lens consultation a number of factors will be taken into consideration: your prescription and lifestyle requirements, how often you wish to wear contact lenses and how much time you may have to clean and look after them.

 Soft